TUW-GEO/pytesmo/docs/introduction.rst

-Introduction to pytesmo a python Toolbox for the Evaluation of Soil Moisture Observations
+Introduction to pytesmo - a python toolbox for the Evaluation of Soil Moisture Observations
 *****************************************************************************************

-pytesmo is a package which aims it is not provide a standard library that can be used for the comparison and validation of soil moisture datasets from different sources.
+pytesmo is a package which aims to provide a standard library that can be used for the comparison and validation of soil moisture datasets from different sources.
 It contains the code used by the `Satellite Soil Moisture Validation Tool For ASCAT <http://rs.geo.tuwien.ac.at/validation_tool/ascat.html>`_.